napari/napari.github.io/dev/_sources/naps/6-contributable-menus.md

 a Pull Request will be raised opening up this menu for contribution.
 The user proposing the menu is not responsible for opening this Pull Request, though they may, if they wish.

+### User Configuration

+This document has so far discussed menu contributions exclusively from the plugin developer's perspective.
+In general, napari will continue to be opinionated about what plugin developers can and cannot change about the napari interface through menu contributions.
+Our guiding principle here is that users should never be surprised by the napari interface as a result of standard plugin contributions - menus shouldn't move around, or be hidden, layer controls should behave in the same way regardless of what plugins are installed, etc.

+However, napari users **should** be able to freely customize their own napari installation to a much greater extent.
+In future, this should include contribution-level enablement control for plugins, as well as building their own custom menus, whether this be a brand new top-level menu or rearranging things within existing menus.

 ## Related Work